Oligodendroglioma in Children

 A child with a brain tumor needs special care for the rest of their life.
 Your child will be seen by oncologists and other healthcare providers to treat any late effects of treatment and watch for symptoms of the tumor returning.
 Your child will be checked with imaging tests and other tests.
 Your child may also see other healthcare providers for problems caused by the tumor or treatment.
 For instance, your child may see an eye care provider (ophthalmologist) for vision problems.

-Your child may need therapy to help with movement and muscle strength.
+Your child may need therapy to help with movement, muscle strength, and everyday activities.
 Your child may see physical and occupational therapists.
 If your child's speech is affected, your child may need help from a speech therapist.
 Your child may also need the help of other therapists for learning or emotional problems.

 You can help your child manage their treatment in many ways.
 For instance: